samguptaa/tech-task/SYSTEM_OVERVIEW.md

 ## Conclusion

-The Fabacus Reservation Service provides a robust, scalable, and production-ready solution for event seat reservations.
+The zephyr Reservation Service provides a robust, scalable, and production-ready solution for event seat reservations.
 With its modern architecture, comprehensive feature set, and extensive testing, it meets all original requirements while providing significant enhancements for real-world usage.

 **Key Strengths**:
 - ✅ **Complete Requirements Coverage**: All core and bonus features